ritotombe/DisasterResponsePipelines/README.md

 # Disaster Response Pipeline Project
+This project is a part of Udacity Data Scientist program.
+This project aims to create a platform that can predict a text's disaster related topics.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.